Pagliuca out of running for Chelsea, Ratcliffe makes bid

 Pagliuca had teamed up with NBA chairman Larry Tanenbaum, who is owner of the Canadian company Maple Leaf Sports Entertainment, which owns a number of professional sports franchises in Toronto.

-British billionaire Ratcliffe, chairman of chemical company INEOS, currently owns French club OGC Nice and the INEOS Grenadiers cycling team said he had made a 'formal bid' to buy the club for 4.25 billion pounds ($5.33 billion).
+British billionaire Ratcliffe, chairman of chemical company INEOS, and current owner of French club OGC Nice and the INEOS Grenadiers cycling team, said that he had made a "formal bid" to buy the club for £4.25 billion (US$5.33 billion).

 "This is a British bid, for a British club," INEOS said in a statement.